valueflows/valueflows/use-cases/dhen-value-flow.md

 #DHen value flow

-An example of a value flow combining Exchanges and Processes.
+An example of an incoming value flow combining Exchanges and Processes.

 ```
   0 Catnip: 60915